Author: Michele at ScriptureStudy.Guide

 If something is unclean for you to put into your mouth and swallow, then it is also unclean for it to touch your lips.
 If it’s unclean for your lips, then it’s unclean for you to touch it with your fingers.
 What happens if you’re eating at the neighbor’s house and they ask you to carry the plate of ham to the table?
 Do you say no for fear of the plate?
 What if the juice touches your finger?
 What is going to happen to you?
 What if you ingest a piece of bacon that fell into the green bean casserole?
 What if you’re buying beef at the store and pork grease was transferred onto the package by the stocker?
 What if the hushpuppies you ordered with your fish was fried in the same grease as the shrimp?

 “Oh she’s just being ridiculous.”
 Am I?
-Are you going to reason that a food is only unclean for you if you swallow it and not if it just touches your finger?
+Leviticus 11:24-28 goes on and on about how simply touching these animals will make one unclean, and isn’t that the law you are following?
+Are you going to reason that a food is only unclean for you if you swallow it and not if it touches your finger?
 How is your stomach part of God’s temple but your skin organ is not?
-Is any of this works-based foolishness something supported by the new covenant of God with His people?
+Is any of this works-based foolishness something supported by the New Covenant of God with His people?
 Has not Jesus’ blood overcome absolutely everything of this world?
 (John 16:33)

 Why Would Christians Practice Works-Based Faith?

-Those carrying guilt who are seeking an earthly work to receive approval, also cling to John 14:15 where the Lord says “if you love me, you will keep my commandments.”
-They are trying to prove their love through an earthly work by digging up old punitive laws when all that is needed is to obey God’s commandments — He has written His commandments in our minds and hearts (Jeremiah 31:33).
+Those carrying guilt who are seeking an earthly work to help them receive God’s approval, also cling to John 14:15 where the Lord says “if you love me, you will keep my commandments.”
+They are trying to prove their love through an earthly work by digging up old punitive laws when all that is needed is to obey God’s commandments — He has written His commandments in our minds and hearts (Jeremiah 31:33)… they are no longer on stone… God turned the stone tables to fleshy tables (2 Corinthians 3:3).

 Praise God that He has purified us completely.
-We must walk by faith, not works.
-Not eating pork is not going to clear our consciences, and not consuming shrimp is going to make us any more accepted by God.
+We must walk by faith so we may have TRUE works which are the fruits of the spirit, against such there is no law (Galatians 5:22-23).
+We do not walk by the physical works of our hands.
+Not eating pork is not going to clear our consciences, and not consuming shrimp is not going to make us any more accepted by God.
+See Are You Producing Good Fruit?

 We Learn Humility Through Correction